 We are grateful to all those involved in seeking the input of groups like ours and other stakeholders on protecting Canadians from excessive drug prices.
 Save Your Skin Foundation participated with 16 other concerned patient groups.
 Click here to read and download: Recommendations on Proposed Amendments to the Patented Medicines Regulations, June 28, 2017

 Save Your Skin Foundation has developed an established government relations approach that includes open communication and consultation between policy makers and leaders within the Foundation.
 We contribute to policy discussions and work towards consistent and effective implementation of procedures and protocols that put the patient ﬁrst.
 Click here to read about our January – June 2017 schedule of meetings.

 In November 2016, the first annual Drug Pricing Policy Summit was held in Toronto, Ontario.
-Click here to read the Event Report: Drug Pricing Policy in Canada: Mobilizing Patients to Action Save the date for the 2017 Drug Pricing Policy Summit: 15-16 November, 2017, Toronto, Ontario
+Click here to read the Event Report: Drug Pricing Policy in Canada: Mobilizing Patients to Action Click here for more information.
+Registration is NOW OPEN for the 2017 Drug Pricing Policy Summit: 15-16 November, 2017, Toronto, Ontario

 Background information: a webinar by Canadian Cancer Survivor Network in partnership with Save Your Skin Foundation and Schizophrenia Society of Ontario: Drug Approval Bodies in Canada 101: The Elevator Length Pitch